OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/concepts/custom-gas-token-sdk.md

 ### Custom gas token APIs

-The custom gas token support in the Arbitrum SDK introduces a suite of APIs designed for the specific purpose of facilitating **bridging** operations.
+Custom gas token support in the Arbitrum SDK introduces a suite of APIs designed for the specific purpose of facilitating **bridging** operations.
 These APIs are tailored for use cases where there is a need to transfer a native token or an ERC-20 token from the parent chain to an orbit chain utilizing a `custom gas token`.
 The process involves an initial step of authorizing the native token on the parent chain.
 To streamline this, our APIs provide functionalities for token approval and offer a mechanism to verify the current status of this approval.
 Detailed below is a guide to how each of these APIs can be effectively utilized for distinct purposes:

 1. **EthBridger Context:**